-6-5 Removing Nodes from the Chassis
+6-4 Removing Nodes from the Chassis

-Each of the eight individual nodes may be removed from the chassis.
-Note that when a node is removed from the chassis, the hard drives located in the node will shut-down.
+Each of the four individual serverboard nodes may be removed from the chassis.
+Note that any time a node is removed from the chassis, the hard drives located in the node will shut-down.

-Removing a Node
+Removing a Serverboard Node

-- 1. Power down the system and remove the power cords from the rear of the node as described in Section 6-3. - 2.
+- Power down the system and remove the power cords from the rear of the node as described in Section 6-3. - 2.
 Grasp the node by the handles on either side of the front of the node. - 3.
 Carefully pull the node forward and out of the chassis.